Mexodus

 The first patron comments I overheard at the end of the show were, “I want to see that again!”
 (I agree).

 Both Quijada and Robinson are brilliant performers and a joy to watch on stage.
 I look forward to seeing them again in the future.
-Mexodus is a show I would absolutely see multiple times if it extends again (it sounds like it will not) or if it transfers to Broadway (let’s make it happen).
+Mexodus is a show I would absolutely see multiple times if it extends again or transfers to a new home.

 Scenic design is by Riw Rakkulchon, costume design is by director David Mendizábal, lighting design is by Mextly Couzin, looping systems architecture and sound design is by Mikhail Fiksel (so good!), projection design is by Johnny Moreno, and orchestrations are by Mikhail Fiksel, Brian Quijada, and Nygel D. Robinson.
+Choreography is by Tony Thomas.
 Hope Villanueva is production stage manager.
 Every part of this production is excellent quality.

 Prioritize seeing Mexodus before it closes on November 1, as this is a must-see show.